wevanshomelab/gke-cluster/README.md

 # Description
 This is a homelab setup for getting a local k8s environment up and running, utilizing argocd and the ingress-nginx controller

+# Dependencies
+- git
+- kubectl
+- argocd-cli
+- linkerd-cli
+- step-cli
+- kubeseal
+- go-yq (yq v4)

 # Installation
 Assuming that you have a local k8s cluster up and running, and have kubectl / helm pointed to it

+If you want to run linkerd, run `make generate-trust-anchor` to create a new root CA for your linkerd install and then commit the changes to your fork.

 run `make install` from the root dir